NimbusForWork/nimbusforwork.com/README.md

 ### Vue app

 There is a Vue app in `./src/app`.
-Running `npm run build` in this will build the app into `./static/app`, which is available on https://nimbusforwork.com/app
+Running `npm run build` in this will build the app into `./static/app`, which is available on https://nimbusforwork.com/app.
+This should be committed into version control.

 ## Development